thephpleague/csv/source/filtering.md

 * set the class filtering mode;
 * attached stream filters to your object as a collection;

-The filters will be automatically applied when the stream filter mode matches the method you are using.
+As a consequence:

-The attached filters are not:
+* The filters will be automatically applied when the stream filter mode matches the method you are using.

-* cleared between method calls unless specified;
+* The filters will not be cleared between method calls unless specified;
-* copied to the new class when using `newReader` or `newWriter` methods;
+* The filters will not be copied to the new class when using `newReader` or `newWriter` methods;

 ### Setting and getting the object stream filter mode

-The stream filter mode property is set using PHP internal stream filter constant `STREAM_FILTER_*`, but unlike `fopen`, the mode is a class property and not specific to a stream filter.
+The stream filter mode property is set using PHP internal stream filter constant `STREAM_FILTER_*`, but unlike `fopen`, the mode is attached to the object and not to a stream filter.

 * `setStreamFilterMode($mode)`: set the object stream filter mode **and** remove all previously attached stream filters;
 * `getStreamFilterMode()`: returns the current stream filter mode;